Humbert III, Count of Savoy

-Humbert III (1136 – 4 March 1189), surnamed the Blessed, was Count of Savoy from 1148 to 1188.
+Humbert III (1136 – 4 March 1189), surnamed the Blessed, was Count of Savoy from 1148 to 1189.
 His parents were Amadeus III of Savoy and Mahaut of Albon.
-He ceded rights and benefits to monasteries and played a decisive role in the organization of Hautecombe Abbey.
-It is said that he would rather have been monk than a sovereign.
-On the death of his third wife he retired to Hautecombe, but then changed his mind and, by his fourth wife finally had a son, Thomas.
+He ceded rights and benefits to monasteries and played a decisive role in the organisation of Hautecombe Abbey.
+It is said that he would rather have been a monk than a sovereign.
+On the death of his third wife, he retired to Hautecombe, but then changed his mind and, by his fourth wife finally had a son, Thomas.
 He sided with the Guelph party of Pope Alexander III against the Ghibelline emperor Frederick Barbarossa.
-The result was an invasion of his states twice: in 1174 Susa was set on fire, and in 1187 Henry VI banished him from the Holy Roman Empire and wrested away most of his domains, of which he was left only with the valleys of Susa and Aosta.
+The result was an invasion of his states twice: in 1174 Susa was set on fire, and in 1187 Henry VI banished him from the Holy Roman Empire and wrested away most of his domains.
+He was left with only the valleys of Susa and Aosta.
 He died at Chambéry in 1189.
 He was the first prince buried at Hautecombe.
-His memorial day is March 4.
+His memorial day is 4 March.

-Life and reign

 Early life

 Humbert III was born around 1136 in the castle of Avigliana, Piedmont, near Turin, to Count Amadeus III of Savoy and Mahaut (Mathilde), Countess of Albon and Vienne.
-Humbert III is an important figure in medieval society, as attested in the history of House of Savoy.
-His life was characterized by certain key features, including mysticism, borne of a vocation and tradition of the contemplative life, which came about in the events of his time as warrior and politician, which he undertook exclusively for dynastic reasons.
+Humbert III is an important figure in medieval society, as attested in the history of the House of Savoy.
+His life was characterised by certain key features, including mysticism, borne of a vocation and tradition of the contemplative life.
+This he fostered in parallel with, and notwithstanding, his role as military leader and politician, undertaken reluctantly and only to safeguard his family’s dynastic claims.

-He inherited from his father, as well as from his grandfather, Humbert II, the dream of reconstituting the fragmented Kingdom of Burgundy, in stark opposition to the centralizing policy of the French royal family.
-In his efforts he was supported by Frederick I Barbarossa, and found himself induced to play a shrewd political subjugation of neighboring feudal lords or settled among his domains.
-Like his father, Humbert II, who died young when his son was a minor, Amadeus III entrusted the education of his own son, Humbert III, to Amedeus of Lausanne, former abbot of Hautecombe, and under his guidance the young Humbert made great progress in studies and spiritual formation, despising the apparent splendor of worldly things, and giving himself to prayer, meditation and penance.
-To better achieve his lofty goals, he frequently withdrew to Hautecombe Abbey, on the banks of Lake Bourget in Savoy, founded by his father.
-He always left the abbey with regret, every time the family and the Savoyard nobility called him back to occupy him with political matters.
+With his father he had inherited from his grandfather, Humbert II, the dream of reuniting the fragmented Kingdom of Burgundy, in sharp contrast with a centralising policy of the French royal family.
+In those efforts, Humbert was supported by Frederick I Barbarossa, but found himself required to quell neighbouring feudal lords settled among his domains.
+Like his father, himself dying young when his son was not yet of age, his education was entrusted to Amadeus of Lausanne, former abbot of Hautecombe.
+Under his guidance the young Humbert made great progress in studies and spiritual formation, foregoing worldly glamour and giving himself to prayer, meditation and penance.
+To better achieve this he frequently withdrew to Hautecombe Abbey, on the banks of Lake Bourget in Savoy, founded by his father.
+It was always with expressions of regret when duties to the family and the Savoyard nobility called him back to political affairs.